-Everyone likes the guarantee of a central bank that their deposits are insured at least upto $200K or $250K.
+Everyone likes the guarantee of a central bank (actuallly the FDIC in the US) that their deposits are insured at least upto $200K or $250K.
 But beyond that, they can't do much.
 I know personally someone who still can't get $ 5 million they had with Lehman Brothers in 2008.
 Let's not give too much credit to the central banks in normal times-they really do nothing in those times.
 Once again, they are very useful in bad times, providing the market support which is necessary; but beyond that, having monthly meetings to set interest rates, looking at all kinds of noisy data like inflation, GDP, employments numbers etc. is a lot of hogwash.
 They pretend that they can do something about all these numbers; they can't.

 Provide price stability is also in the original Fed Reserve Act of 1913.
 They readily discard the volatile food and energy prices to come up with a smooth inflation number-they promote price stability by discarding volatile data!
 Poor people spend a lot of money on food; and discarding food and energy costs is clearly not right.
 Note also that despite all intentions of price stability, prices of commodities, stock market values and people's savings and investments, real estate etc. crash all the time.
 Clearly they are not able to do much.
 You can always argue that it would be even worse if there was no central bank-and that's a completely valid argument-but in my opinion, you are giving too much weight to what a central bank can do.
 The central bank is a bank of banks, and all banks can do is transfer money from real savers to real borrowers-they cannot generate loans out of thin air, otherwise their balance sheets reflect it, and they go belly up.
 This happened in 2008 to many banks.
 And it has happened to the central bank as a whole in Venezuela-which is clearly bankrupt.
 Note that cash held in deposits is a liability for the bank, and the assets and interest payments on them must match these deposits-otherwise a bank, including a central bank like of Venezuela right now, is bankrupt (Assets less than liabilities, and not able to pay interest payments).
 This is the cause of devaluation of their currencies.
 The shenanigans of a bankrupt central bank don't last very long, just as the shenanigans of a bankrupt company or individual-soon people get a whiff of it and stop doing business with it.
 Most products in Venezuela are quoted in USD for this reason.
 Same with Argentina until recently, when Macri got elected and things seem to have stabilized a bit.